-In such a marriage, a wife is called to serve him anyway that his heart may be turned.
+In such a marriage, a wife is called to serve him any way that his heart may be turned.

 I am so thankful to God that I have a wife who did this very thing.
 When we married she wasn’t a believer, and I didn’t live out my faith.
 She did convert and became a believer.
-It was in that time that I watched her.
+It was at that time that I watched her.
 Her own reverence for God was the encouragement for me, time and again, to return to God.
 (She still does that.
 I marvel at her gift for building relationships.)

-Peter isn’t forbidding jewelry, a fine hair treatment or fine clothing.
+Peter isn’t forbidding jewelry, a fine hair treatment, or fine clothing.
 He is attempting to show how not to use these as ways to win your man’s heart.

-Again, Peter’s attention is toward the wives, it this is also for us husbands.
+Again, Peter’s attention is toward the wives, this is also for us husbands.
 God is going to show you what is most important in the marriage relationship.